Project 2024 - Draft Legal SuperSeries

 Project 2024 was born in late 2015, built around the need to provide performance pathway athletes, between the ages of 13 and 23, with an opportunity to participate in a competitive, draft legal environment, with the very real possibility of spring-boarding athletes onto Triathlon Canada’s National Development Team.

-The 2020 SuperSeries, powered by Argon 18, will again see evolutionary tweaks, largely the results of lessons learned from previous seasons.
+The 2022 SuperSeries, will again see evolutionary tweaks, largely the results of lessons learned from previous seasons.
 While 2019 saw the introduction of U23 racers, a revised points format and an update to the external points structure, 2020 continues the rules and regulation evolution, allowing for consistent, close-matched competition.

-Because the Junior, U23, Elite World Championships and Olympic Triathlon are all draft-legal events, Triathlon BC’s SuperSeries powered by Argon 18 events are also draft legal competitions, providing young athletes with an opportunity to develop the skills necessary for international-caliber racing as they progress on to the National Development Series and climb the National Performance Pathway.
+Because the Junior, U23, Elite World Championships and Olympic Triathlon are all draft-legal events, Triathlon BC’s SuperSeries events are also draft legal competitions, providing young athletes with an opportunity to develop the skills necessary for international-caliber racing as they progress on to the National Development Series and climb the National Performance Pathway.

 SuperSeries Executive Summary

 With a focus on speed and technical skill, Triathlon BC’s SuperSeries events are Super Sprint Triathlons, comprised of a 400 meter swim, a 10 kilometer bike, and a 2.5 kilometer run, together with a handful of single sport time trails to maximize the exposure to a high performance environment.
 Take note, some allowances to distances are permitted to accommodate different venues and locations.
 The swim can take place in a pool or have a beach start.
 The bike and run courses are typically (but not always) multi-lap affairs.
 As with any triathlon, distances may vary slightly from venue to venue to accommodate the specific needs of each course.